detekt/detekt/docs/pages/kdoc/detekt-api/io.gitlab.arturbosch.detekt.api.internal/create-kotlin-core-environment.md

 # createKotlinCoreEnvironment

-`fun createKotlinCoreEnvironment(configuration: CompilerConfiguration = CompilerConfiguration()): KotlinCoreEnvironment`
+`fun createKotlinCoreEnvironment(configuration: CompilerConfiguration = CompilerConfiguration(), disposable: Disposable = Disposer.newDisposable()): KotlinCoreEnvironment`

 Creates an environment instance which can be used to compile source code to KtFile's.
 This environment also allows to modify the resulting AST files.